 - An aggregate loss limit of $1 billion for eligible securities—over all client accounts.

 - A per client loss limit of $1.9 million for cash awaiting reinvestment—within the aggregate loss limit of $1 billion.

-- An excess of SPIC claim would only arise when Pershing failed financially and client assets for covered accounts, as defined by SPIC (for Pershing LLC accounts) or the Financial Services Compensation Scheme (FSCS) (for Pershing Securities Limited accounts), cannot be located due to theft, misplacement, destruction, burglary, robbery, embezzlement, abstraction, failure to obtain or maintain possession or control of client securities, or to maintain the special reserve bank account required by applicable rules.
+- An excess of SIPC claim would only arise when Pershing failed financially and client assets for covered accounts, as defined by SIPC (for Pershing LLC accounts) or the Financial Services Compensation Scheme (FSCS) (for Pershing Securities Limited accounts), cannot be located due to theft, misplacement, destruction, burglary, robbery, embezzlement, abstraction, failure to obtain or maintain possession or control of client securities, or to maintain the special reserve bank account required by applicable rules.

 - The leaders of the excess of SIPC coverage program are certain underwriters of the Lloyd's insurance market.
 Lloyd's currently holds A+ ratings from Fitch Ratings and Standard & Poor's® (S&P®), and an A rating from A.M.
 Best.
 These ratings are based on the financial strength of the company and are subject to change by the rating agencies at any time.

 - Neither SIPC protection nor the additional excess of SIPC insurance policy protect against loss due to market fluctuation of investments.

 For more information about Lloyd's of London, please see http://www.lloyds.com.

 T. Rowe Price Group, Inc., the ultimate parent company of T. Rowe Price Investment Services, Inc. (Price), maintains Business Continuity Plans (Plans).
 The Plans will be updated as necessary and will be reviewed annually.